charlottekyng/usb-modules-v2/README.md

 #### Others/ downstream tools
 There are a lot more...

 For exome analysis, there are a few things that are useful.
 These should work if you use them in the context of the suggested recipes below.
+Some of them may only work on the b37 genome.
+You may run into errors if you run them outside of the context of in-house, standard data as they have complex (and cryptic) rules to obtain input files.
 ```
-make deconstruct_sigs pyclone
+make deconstruct_sigs # For mutational signatures, requires mutations
+make lst              # For the detection of large-scale transitions, requires facets output
+make msisensor        # For the detection of microsatellite instability
+make pyclone          # For clonality analysis, requires mutations and facets output
+make absolute_seq     # For clonality analysis, requires mutations and facets output
+make pvacseq          # For the detection of neo-antigens

 ```